Structured cabling – MMC-certified

 Training courses

-Below is a general description of structured cabling.
+Below is a general description of structured cabling

-Structured cabling – definition and construction
+Structured cabling – definition and design

 What does structured cabling consist of?

-Structured cabling consists of many elements, including:
+Structured cabling comprises a number of components, including:

 - distribution points;